cb-42/Dickson_16S_SOP/README.md

 First you’ll need to acquire R itself.
 This can be done directly from [CRAN](https://cran.r-project.org/).
 If R is already installed, we recommend updating to the current version.
-You can check your R verison with `getRversion()`.
+You can check your R version with `getRversion()`.

 ## II.
 RStudio